DHDaniel/PyAlgosim/README.md

 # [PyAlgosim](http://dhdaniel.github.io/PyAlgosim/)
-#### The Python-built algorithmic backtester
+#### The Python-built high frequency trading backtester
-PyAlgosim provides a simple way for amateur algorithmic traders to get a feel for automated trading.
+PyAlgosim provides a simple way for amateur high frequency traders to get a feel for automated trading.
 It is meant to be simple to use, and quick to produce results.
 We are always accepting contributions and suggestions to make the software better!

 PyAlgosim allows you to backtest trading strategies accross S&P 500 data from **January 2nd, 1998** to **August 8th, 2013**!